memorysafety/website/content/en/blog/2022-10-11-memory-safe-ntp.md

 NTP is one of the oldest Internet protocols, and although it is less known than HTTP or DNS for example, the Internet and its billions of devices depend on it every day.

 The clocks in our devices are reasonably accurate, but can drift meaningfully in the space of hours.
 The real time is kept with atomic clocks.
-Many technology companies and foundations provide NTP servers that make this time available to the internet.
+Many technology companies and foundations provide NTP servers that make this time available to the Internet.

 ![A diagram showing the relationships between the various levels of NTP servers (Wikipedia)](/images/blog/Blog-2022-10-11-relationship-various-levels-ntp.png)